Six Flags Discovery Kingdom: Addition to the Six Flags chain

 After the final operating day of the 1998 season, October 31, the park officially became Six Flags Marine World.
 The change in ownership brought many changes to the park, including the addition of Warner Bros.'
 Looney Tunes characters.
 The park also received the wooden roller coaster Roar.
-Built by Great Coasters International Inc., Roar was the first coaster to feature Millennium Flyer trains.
+Built by Great Coasters International, Roar was the first coaster to feature Millennium Flyer trains.
 The 1999 season also saw the introduction of Tasmanian Devil, a Frisbee flat ride manufactured by HUSS, and Scat-A-Bout, a typical Scrambler flat ride.
 Although both rides opened in 1999, they were purchased by the park in 1998 but not constructed until 1999 due to construction timetables that prevented their opening in time for the start of the 1998 season.
 Popeye's Seaport was rebranded Looney Tunes Seaport and received the Roadrunner Express kiddie coaster.

 In 2000, the park opened its fourth major roller coaster dubbed Medusa.
 Medusa was designed by Bolliger & Mabillard.
 Medusa lasts three minutes; starting with a 150 ft drop, it then executes a 128 ft vertical loop, a dive loop, a Zero-G roll, a sea serpent roll, and two corkscrews.
 Medusa is one of the park's most popular rides.
 With the addition of Medusa, the park also received the Cobra family coaster and built a new parking lot south of the park.

 The park received its fifth major roller coaster in 2001, V2: Vertical Velocity.
 Built by Intamin, the ride was the first Spiraling Impulse Coaster on the west coast and took the record for being the tallest and fastest coaster in northern California.
 The ride was plagued with technical issues when it opened, which resulted in extensive down time.
 The park also eventually turned off the LIM motor on the back tower that held the train in position for a few seconds on its second trip up the tower.
 During the same time, the park also added the Warrior of the Dawn film to the DinoSphere.